DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 in the English language.

-Written language can be compared to a code, so knowing the sounds of individual letters and how these letters sound when they’re combined will help children decode words as they read.
+Written language can be compared to a code, so knowing the sounds of individual letters and how these letters sound when they're combined will help children decode words as they read.

 Understanding phonics will also help children know which letters to use when